danielegirardi/lpdid/README.md

 - **LP_DiD_STATA_example.do** uses a simulated dataset somewhat similar to the Montecarlo simulations presented in DGJT, and shows how to implement the baseline variance-weighted version and the reweighted version to obtain event-study estimates or pooled estimates.

-- **LP_DiD_examplefile.do** is similar, but builds the simulated dataset from scratch, and includes the pre mean differenced version.
+- **LP_DiD_examplefile.do** is similar, but builds the simulated dataset from scratch instead of uploading it (allowing the user to adjust some features of the dataset if they wish so), and includes the pre-mean differenced (PMD) version of LP-DiD.

 - **lpdid_test.do** applies LP-DiD in a simulated dataset from Borusyak (2021).